freqtrade/freqtrade/docs/strategy-customization.md

         dataframe['best_bid'] = ob['bids'][0][0]
         dataframe['best_ask'] = ob['asks'][0][0]
 ```

+!!!
+Warning
-!Warning The order book is not part of the historic data which means backtesting and hyperopt will not work if this
+    The order book is not part of the historic data which means backtesting and hyperopt will not work if this
     method is used.

 #### Available Pairs